lgoin/uniout/README.md

 # uniout
-Uniout is a program that exports univariate regressions in a matrix to an .xml file
+Uniout is a stata program that exports univariate regressions in a matrix to an .xml file